This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a saucepan over medium heat, add the oil and minced garlic.
+• In a saucepan over medium heat, add the 2 tablespoons olive oil, 4 cloves garlic, and minced garlic.
 Let it simmer for a minute until fragrant.

-• Next, add the flour with the garlic and mix to combine.
-Add in the cream cheese and stir for another minute until the cream cheese melts or softens.
+• Next, add the 3 tablespoons flour of choice with the garlic and mix to combine.
+Add in the 4 ounces light cream cheese and stir for another minute until the cream cheese melts or softens.

-• Add in the milk and whisk it in with the cream cheese until completely dissolved.
-Next, pour in the vegetable stock with salt, pepper, and Italian seasoning.
+• Add in the 1 cup milk of choice and whisk it in with the cream cheese until completely dissolved.
+Next, pour in the 1 cup vegetable stock with 1 Teaspoon salt, ¼ Teaspoon black pepper, and 1 Teaspoon Italian seasoning.
 Whisk and let it simmer for 2-3 minutes until thickened and smooth.

-• Pour the parmesan cheese over the thickened sauce and whisk thoroughly until the cheese is melted and the sauce is smooth.
+• Pour the ½ cup grated parmesan cheese over the thickened sauce and whisk thoroughly until the cheese is melted and the sauce is smooth.
 This should take another minute.
 Taste and adjust if needed.

 • Serve the sauce with your favorite pasta or store it in a jar in the fridge for up to 5 days.